Quadratic form representations via generalized continuants: Introduction

-In this paper we introduce the notion of modified continuants, an extension of continuants, and use them to produce proper representations $Q(x,y)=x^2+ g xy+ h y^2$, up to multiplication by a unit $u$, of an element $m$ in some Euclidean rings.
-This extension allows us to present the following new deterministic algorithms. \begin{enumerate} \item Algorithm \ref{DivAlg_FromQ(x,y)ToQ(z,1)}: for every $m$ in a commutative Euclidean ring, it finds a solution $z_0$ of $Q(z,1)\equiv0\pmod{m}$, given a representation $uQ(x,y)$ of $m$. \item Algorithm \ref{PolyDivAlg}: for every polynomial $m\in \mathbb{F}[X]$, where $\mathbb{F}$ is a field of odd characteristic, it finds a proper representation $u(x^2+hy^2)$ of $m$, given a solution $z_0$ of $Q(z,1)\equiv0\pmod{m}$.
-Here $h$ is a polynomial in $\mathbb{F}[X]$ of degree at most one. \item Algorithm \ref{DivAlgI}: for all negative discriminants of class number one, it finds a representation $uQ(x,y)$ of an integer $m$, given a solution $z_0$ of $Q(z,1)\equiv0\pmod{m}$. \end{enumerate}

-A simple modification of Algorithm \ref{DivAlgI} produces representations $uQ(x,y)$ for some positive discriminants of class number one, including all the determinants studied by Mathews \cite{Mat02}.
-This modification is discussed in Section \ref{sec:final}.

-Recall the {\it class number} of a determinant $\Delta$ \cite[pp.~7]{bue89} gives the number of equivalence classes of integral binary quadratic forms with discriminant $\Delta$.

-When trying to extend Smith's approach to other Euclidean rings $R$, one faces the lack of uniqueness of the continuant representation.
-The uniqueness of the continuant representation boils down to the uniqueness of the quotients and the remainders in the division algorithm.
-This uniqueness is achieved only when $R$ is a field or $R = \F[X]$, polynomial algebra over a field $\F$ \cite{Jod67} (considering the degree as the Euclidean function).

 The rest of the paper is structured as follows.
-In Section \ref{sec:ModCont} we modify the notion of continuant and describe some of their properties.
+In Section \ref{sec:ModCont} we define a generalization of the notion of continuant and describe some of its properties.
 Section \ref{sec:Q(x,y)ToQ(z,1)} is devoted to studying proper representations $x^2+gxy+h y^2$ in some commutative Euclidean rings, mainly in the ring of polynomials over a field of odd characteristic.
 In Section \ref{quadform} we consider proper representations $x^2+gxy+h y^2$ in the ring of integers.
 Some final remarks are presented in Section \ref{sec:final}.